reality-two/reality2-lora-mesh/WhereToGetComponents.md

 ### Actuators

 Actuators do stuff to the environment.
-Usually these are motors, but you may find relay switches, linear actuators, heating elements, etc.  One can even include various noise makers such as speakers, alarms and buzzers.
+Usually these are motors, but you may find relay switches, linear actuators, heating elements, etc.  You can even include various noise makers such as speakers, alarms and buzzers.

 ### Starter Kits

 Often a good way to begin is to get a kit.
 There are many to choose from, for example on [DFRobot](https://www.dfrobot.com/search-sensor-kits.html).
 Further, many places offer specially configured sensors that are easy to put together, often just plugging into the controller.
 One such is the [Gravity](https://www.dfrobot.com/search-gravity.html) range of devices.

 <img src="./images/gravitysensors.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 50%;">

+Then, there are a myriad of sites where you can find projects to tackle, discussion forums and so forth.
+The main thing is to get in there and give it a go.